 A B O U T C H A Z M O S T E R T

 After a strong end to the 2016 season, Chaz Mostert has further established himself as one of Supercars’ best in his second year in the number 55 Supercheap Auto Racing Ford.

-After claiming five podium finishes and five pole positions last season, Mostert is claimed his first win since August 2015 at Phillip Island in April, along with a second win at Ipswich in July.
+After claiming five podium finishes and five pole positions last season, Mostert is claimed his first win since August 2015 at Phillip Island in April, along with a second win at Ipswich in July and a starring drive in the wet at Gold Coast in October.

 Despite a year of highs and lows in 2015, the year stands as Mostert’s best year to date, winning a total of five races, 14 podium finishes and a total of 10 pole positions that saw him be awarded the Armor All Pole Position Award for the 2015 season.

 In his first full season in the Supercars series in 2014, Mostert was crowned the Supercheap Auto Bathurst 1000 Champion after a stellar last-to-first drive, claiming the race win after taking the race lead on the final lap.

 A star in karts, Mostert dominated the field in the 2010 Australian Formula Ford Championship, winning an incredible 10 of the last 12 races before winning the series title that year.